Dorothea Mackellar: Honours

 In the New Year's Day Honours of 1968, Mackellar was appointed an Officer of the Order of the British Empire for her contribution to Australian literature.
 She died two weeks later in Paddington, New South Wales after a fall.
+Her memorial service was held at St Mark's Anglican Church in Darling Point.
 She is buried with her father and family in Waverley Cemetery overlooking the open ocean.
-Her poem Colour, her own favourite, was read at the service.
+Her poem "Colour", her own favourite, was read at the service.

 Legacy

 A federal electorate covering half of Sydney's Northern Beaches is named in her honour as well as Mackellar Crescent in the Canberra suburb of Cook.

 On Australia Day, 26 January 1983, a memorial to Mackellar was unveiled and dedicated in ANZAC Park, Gunnedah.
 The centrepiece of the memorial, a statue of Mackellar on horseback by Dennis Adams, was a temporary fibreglass version.
 The finished bronze version was installed in September 1983.

-In conjunction with the January unveiling, there was an exhibition of a series of 34 water colour paintings by Jean Isherwood illustrating My Country.
+In conjunction with the January unveiling, there was an exhibition of a series of 34 water colour paintings by Jean Isherwood illustrating "My Country".
 The watercolours were eventually put on permanent display in the Gunnedah Bicentennial Regional Gallery.
 Isherwood set about painting a series of oils based on the watercolours which were exhibited at the Artarmon Galleries in Sydney in 1986.

 In 1984, Gunnedah resident Mikie Maas created the "Dorothea Mackellar Poetry Awards", which has grown into a nationwide poetry competition for Australian school students.